 IP TAKE: Education has been the biggest cause for this funder, aside from its own art museum.
 This is a good foundation to know for big building projects around Fort Worth.

-Three are no deadlines to request a grant; the board meets three times per year in February, May, and November.
-You can learn the date of the next board meeting via the funder’s News page.
-There is no letter of inquiry required, so you can go straight to the application phase.
-Proposals must be sent via mail to the attention of Executive Vice President John H. Robinson, as email proposals are not accepted.
+The Carter Foundation accepts unsolicited grant applications from nonprofits.
+Three are no deadlines to request a grant, and the board meets three times per year in February, May, and November.
+There is no letter of inquiry required, so go straight to the application phase.
+Send proposals via mail to the attention of Executive Vice President John H. Robinson because email proposals are not accepted.
+Direct questions regarding grants to administrative assistant Terry Mullins at email@example.com and general inquiries to 817-332-2783.